Picul: Definitions

 As for any traditional measurement unit, the exact definition of the picul varied historically and regionally.

 In imperial China and later, the unit shi/dan (picul) was used for a measure equivalent to 120 catties.
 This conversion was kept until the 1930 Chinese unit reform, which defined a market-catty of exactly 0.5 kilograms and a market-picul of exactly 50 kilograms.
-See Chinese units of measurement#Mass units in the Republic of China since 1930.
+See Chinese units of measurement.

 In 1831, the Dutch East Indies authorities acknowledged local variances in the definition of the pikul.

 In Hong Kong, one picul was defined in Ordinance No. 22 of 1844 as 133 1/3 avoirdupois pounds, exactly 100 catties.
 The modern definition is exactly 60.478982 kilograms.

 The measure was and remains used on occasion in Taiwan where it is defined as 60 kg.
 The last, a measure of rice, was 20 picul, or 1,200 kg.